Check in with the provider on time, but…

 Interaction with the LEP:

-Once you check in: If the LEP is there, introduce yourself very briefly and keep a professional distance, with a courteous demeanor.
+Once you check in: If the LEP is there, introduce yourself briefly and keep a professional distance, with a courteous demeanor.

 I have heard medical providers complain about how much interpreters socialize with the non-English speaking clients (LEP).
 They do NOT like to see that behavior from the reception desk!
 One of the reasons for this is that the “chumminess” developed in the waiting room sets the stage for the LEP expecting to be able to engage in side conversations in the appointment.

 Don’t set the stage for a chummy situation.
 Set the stage for a professional encounter right from the start.
+It is probably unnecessary to move across the room after helping with paperwork, but working on starting conversations to start a one day friendship is probably too much.

 The key is to be unobtrusive, to blend with the setting.
 We interpret in professional settings, and must dress like professionals.